matatk/agrip/ldl/tutorial.md

 </map>
 ```

 Run the map through LDL and experiment.
-The room you start in will lead onto another room, which you will access via a door that is directly in front of you when you start (LDL places doors in the middle of the wall they're on and at ground level by default—more on this later).
+The room you start in will lead onto another room, which you will access via a door that is directly in front of you when you start (LDL places doors in the middle of the wall they're on and at ground level by default&mdash;more on this later).

 ### Example 7: Items and monsters